flemerrer/eni_zoo/Readme.md

 ### PW3
 - Status: Done
 - Comments:
-  - Renamed BO to Models, BLL to Services, DAL to DAO, for convenience
+  - Renamed BO to Models, BLL to Services, DAL to DAO, for personal convenience
   - Optional exercise: implement MockEmployeeDAO, EmployeeManager and test methods
   - Instead of doing the optional exercise, I implemented Unit Testing